Expression

 coefficient Collect terms involving the literal occurrence of x.

-coefficient_list Collect terms involving the same power of x, where x is an indeterminate.
+coefficient_list Collect terms involving the same power of x, where x are variables or functions

-collect Collect terms involving the same power of x, where x is an indeterminate.
+collect Collect terms involving the same power of the indeterminate(s) x

 collect_factors Collect common factors from (nested) sums.

-collect_num Collect numerical factors by removing the numerical content from additions.
+collect_num Collect numerical factors by removing the content from additions

-collect_symbol Collect terms involving the same power of variables or functions with the name x, e.g.
+collect_symbol Collect terms involving the same power of variables or functions with the name x

-conj Compute the complex conjugate of the expression.
+conj Take the complex conjugate of this expression, returning the result.

 contains Returns true iff self contains a literally.